 The circle represents the time we are discussing in this section

-Shape (Sugata 姿)——-long Kissaki (O-kissaki 大切先) and medium Kissaki (Chu-Gissaki 中切先).
+Shape (Sugata 姿)——-long Kissaki (O-kissaki 大切先) and medium Kissaki (Chu–Gissaki 中切先).
 Top of Hi ends lower.
 Hamaguri- ha was eliminated (became thinner).
-Original length was 3 feet or but mostly shortened later time to 2 feet and 3 or 4 inches.
+The original length was 3 feet or so but mostly shortened later time to 2 feet and 3 or 4 inches.
 This is called O-Suriage(大磨上)

 Hamon——————–You see narrow Hamon and wide Hamon.

 Wide Hamon———–Notare (wavy) midare, O-gunome.
 Nie base.
-Ashi-iri (short line goes inward), Inazuma (lightning-like line), Kinsuji (a gold line like) appears on tempered line.
+Ashi-Iri (short line goes inward, the right drawing below).
+Inazuma (lightning-like line), Kinsuji (a gold line like) appears on a tempered line.
 But Inazuma and Kinsuji require trained eyes to detect.
 It is hard to notice the Inazuma, Kinsuji, etc. for beginners.
-(Right drawing below)

-Jihada or Jitetsu (between shinogi and Tempered line)–—– Strong Ji-nie (地沸), that is a sand-like small dots appears on Ji (other than the tempered line).
-Yubashiri (cluster of Ji-nie), Kinsuji (lined Nie looks like a golden line), Inazuma (lightning-like irregular line) and Chikei (similar to Kinsuji appears on Ji-hada).
+Jihada or Jitetsu (between Shinogi and Tempered line)–—– Strong Ji-Nie (地沸), that is a sand-like small dots appears on Ji (between tempered line and Mune).
+Yubashiri (cluster of Ji-Nie), Kinsuji (lined Nie looks like a golden line), Inazuma (lightning-like irregular line) and Chikei (similar to Kinsuji appears on Ji-Hada).